top of page

 Tracy

 ANSWER: Tracy.
 I'm afraid your opponents were correct.
-They won that rally because your team did not return the ball before it bounced twice.
+They won that rally because your team did not return the pickleball before it bounced twice.
 Here's the rule for that:

 7.E.
 Failure of a standing player to return the ball before it bounces twice on the receiving player’s side of the net [...]